Assessment to support Self-Directed Learning

 Blended learning is pervading education, compelling educators to confront existing presuppositions about teaching and learning in education.
 Leaders of higher education are being challenged to position their institutions to meet the connectivity demands of prospective students as well as their growing expectations and requirements for quality learning experiences.
 Given the increasing evidence that internet information and communication technologies are transforming societies, there is good reason to believe that this will be the defining transformative innovation for higher education in the 21st century.
 A blended learning approach provides innovative options to address the varying needs of the next generation within the framework that SDL provided.

-Cooperative learning to enhance Self-Directed Learning
+Cooperative and Problem-based learning to enhance Self-Directed Learning

 Cooperative learning is a well-planned, purposeful teaching-learning strategy where learners work together in small groups, in a harmonious manner, to realise their full potential and to assist their peers in the group to also reach their full potential in learning.
 It is a student-centred, active-learning approach that uses structured situations in which the group members interact in a non-competitive manner to accomplish a common goal.
 For cooperative learning to be effective and successful, the following basic elements have to be incorporated into each cooperative learning activity: positive interdependence, individual accountability, promotive face-to-face interaction, appropriate social skills, and group processing.
 In the process of working together students can develop skills that concur with the competencies of a self-directed learner.
 In this subarea we focus on expanding cooperative learning research that specifically sets out to enhance Self-Directed Learning (SDL).